cronologic-de/cronologic_linux_kernel/README.md

 However, the module could be useful to any PCIe developer who is using large buffers that are scattered in PCI space but shall look contiguous in user space.

-The user mode part of the driver is available in a separate repository.
+The user mode part of the driver is available in a [separate repository](https://github.com/cronologic-de/cronologic_linux_usermode).

-The initial code has been written by   with support from [Richard Weinberger](https://github.com/richardweinberger).
+The initial code has been written by [Bassem Ramzy](https://github.com/Bassem-Ramzy) with support from [Richard Weinberger](https://github.com/richardweinberger).
 It is licensed unter [GPL3](LICENSE).